Wesley1808/ServerCore/README.md

 ___

-#### Per player spawns - (1.17, part of vanilla in 1.18)

-A feature that makes mob spawns work per-player, rather than globally.\
-This prevents the situation where one player hoards the entire mobcap, and nobody else gets to see any hostile mobs.

-___

 #### Chunk ticking distance

 A setting that allows you to reduce the distance at which chunks can tick (mob spawns & random ticks).\